kubernetes/enhancements/keps/sig-node/20200303-shared-pod-limits.md

 The memory resource deserves a special discussion due to memory being a non-compressible resource.

 The Linux kernel allows sibling cgroups to use memory which was released by a different sibling cgroup.
-The main difficulty here is understanding the term **released**.
-It is not enough for a programmer to free the memory, the funtime being used to develop the program must also release the memory back to the kernel.
+The main difficulty here is the meaning of the term **released**.
+It is not enough for a programmer to free the memory, the runtime being used to develop the program must also release the memory back to the kernel.
 Since allocating memory to a process requires a context switch between userspace and kernelspace, most runtimes cache memory which was allocated to the process, and attempt to reuse memory that the program released so as to minimize the number of memory allocations required.

 Different runtimes have different heuristics around the best time to release memory.
 Here are a few popular runtimes:

-* GLibc releases memory opportunisticly and only for large amounts.
+* GLibc releases memory opportunistically and only for large amounts.
 See the free algorithm used by GLibc: https://sourceware.org/glibc/wiki/MallocInternals#line-286
 * The MUSL libc (used by Alpine) will use the `madvise` system call to [mark freed memory](https://git.musl-libc.org/cgit/musl/tree/src/malloc/malloc.c#n499) ranges with `MADV_DONTNEED`.
 This allows memory to be reclaimed from the process when memory pressure exists.
 In this case, memory can be utilized by sibling cgroups.
 * Golang uses the `madvise` system call to mark [unused](https://github.com/golang/go/blob/master/src/runtime/malloc.go#L405) memory as such during garbage collector runs.
 Memory that is marked as unused can move between sibling cgroups, based on memory pressure.
 * The OpenJDK Java virtual machine uses the standard free function.
 It is based on the standard C/C++ library, and calls the standard `free()` function, and as such will work as appropriate for the distribution it is installed on (glibc or musl).